cea-hpc/modules/doc/source/module.rst

  The location of the main Modules package file directory containing module command initialization scripts, the executable program :file:`modulecmd.tcl`, and a directory containing a collection of main *modulefiles*.

+ This environment variable value supersedes the default value set in the :mconfig:`home` configuration option.
+It can be defined with the :subcmd:`config` sub-command.

 FILES